gmullerb/base-style-config/README.md

 * **`SpaceBeforeOperator`**, **`SpaceAfterOperator`**, **`Exactly1SpaceBeforeOperator`** & **`Exactly1SpaceAfterOperator`**: Check spaces around operators.
   * Substitutes `SpaceAroundOperator` rule, it is unstable for some patterns (produces some false-positive).
-  * These rules may not check some cases, but should not give false-positives.
+  * These rules may not check some cases, but should not give false-positives, e.g. `>>` is not validated.

 ##### Gradle & Groovy